alexdln/nimpl-cache/packages/cache-tools/README.md

 # @nimpl/cache-tools

-Utilities for working with cache handlers, including data retrieval and function caching.
+Utilities for working with `@nimpl/cache`-like cache handlers, including data retrieval and function caching.
+It offers helpers for creating cached functions and API routes for cache inspection tools like `@nimpl/cache-widget`.

 ## Installation